BLCM/bl3mods/Aaron0000/Balands/README.md

 Static Field - Increased the shock damage by 20%.

-Boomsday - Increased damage by 20%.
+Boomsday - Increased damage by roughly 80%.

-Almighty Ordinance - Increased damage by 20%.
+Almighty Ordinance - Increased damage by 113%.

 MNTIS Shoulder Cannon - No change.